jamesdphillips/Obj-C-Halo-Reach-API/readme.md

 ## Usage

-* Update ReachStatsService.m with your API Key
+Add the following to your delegate:
+> NSString * const rsAPIKey = @"your_api_key";

-* If you do not have an API key, you can receive one in your profile page @ Bungie.net
+If you do not have an API key, you can receive one in your profile page @ Bungie.net
 * Use the requests found in the requests folder to get the information you want from the API ** For the time being read the headers... it is documented fairly well i think...
 ** In the future I will try generate some better documentation...
 I promise :D